 What is a wave but moving water.
 But does the water really move as we see it?
 Standing low in the trough, glancing over my shoulder at the next looming crest — much as I might peek through my fingers while watching a horror movie — I saw a menacing wall of water charging right at me, soon to roll over and bury me.
 Close your eyes and pray for the best!

 Was the water really moving as I saw it — toward me, under and away?
-Or was it doing what we ourselves were doing — going up and down in a circle — ending up pretty much where it began?
-This is an optical trick of our natural world, a beautiful deception if ever there was one, allowing me to see what is usually so well hidden: waves of raw energy.
+Or was it doing what we ourselves were doing — going up and down in a circle — ending up pretty much where we began?
+This is an optical trick of our natural world, a beautiful deception if ever there was one, allowing me to see what is usually so well hidden: waves of raw energy moving through space.

 Where the illusion broke down, however, was at the bottom of the trough — at the inflection point between consecutive waves.
 At that spot the water wasn’t going anywhere and neither were we.
 And it became very still.
 Contributing to the stillness was a tunnel-like vision created by the walls of water, blocking my view like cliffs and blanketing the wind to a whisper.

-And in that stillness, for that instant, time seemed to stop and the ocean beneath my feet turned to solid.
-Suddenly I felt as if I was standing at the bottom of a deep green valley on a beautiful morning with the bright blue sky above going on and on.
-Blink and it was gone and we were once again thrust to the top of the world, where everything looked the same, yet also completely different.
+And in that stillness, for that brief instant, time seemed to stop and the ocean beneath my feet turned to solid.
+Suddenly I felt as if I was standing at the bottom of a deep green valley, on a beautiful clear morning, with the bright blue sky above going on and on.
+Blink and it was gone, and we were once again thrust to the top of the world on a wave, where everything looked the same, yet also completely different.

 The first time I experienced this momentary shift of phase, liquid to solid, it tripped a much more profound change in my perception of the natural world around me.
 All at once I saw a very new reality — one that was filled entirely with energy.
-And that energy was flowing through everything: from the sea into our hull, from the hull into me, from me to the sky, from the sky back into the sea.
-The energy was me — we were all the same — all the same energy.
+And that energy flowed through everything: from the sea into our hull, from the hull into me, from me to the sky, from the sky back to the sea.
+The energy was me — we were all the same — all one and the same energy.